 - High counts: 300 in Lancaster Co 2 Nov 2010, 200-300 in Lincoln Co 20 Oct 2004, 200 between Center and Niobrara in Knox Co 3 Oct 1998, and “hundreds” in Lancaster Co 17 Sep 2011.

-Winter: CBC data show that in Dec Eastern Bluebirds are still distributed statewide, but highest numbers are in the extreme southeast.
-Observations from eBird (eBird.org, accessed Jan 2021) show that during Jan few remain in the north and west, but by Feb northward movement is beginning, most noticeably in the south-central and east.
+Winter: CBC data show that in Dec Eastern Bluebirds are still distributed statewide, but highest numbers are in the southeast.
+Observations from eBird (eBird.org, accessed Nov 2023) show that during Jan few remain in the north and west, but by Feb northward movement is beginning, most noticeably in the south-central and east.

-Although there are several midwinter reports from the north, there are only four midwinter (Jan) reports from the Panhandle, 1-7 Jan 2013 and 20 Jan 1979 Scotts Bluff Co, 20 Jan 2021 Morrill Co, and 19 Feb 2000 Ash Hollow SHP, Garden Co.
+Although there are several midwinter reports from the north, there are only three midwinter (Jan) reports from the Panhandle, 1-7 Jan 2013 Lewellen, Garden Co, 20 Jan 1979 Scotts Bluff Co, and 20 Jan 2021 Morrill Co.

 High CBC counts include 286 at Branched Oak Lake-Seward, Lancaster and Seward Cos 16 Dec 2011, and 234 there 20 Dec 2015.